 - Conversation and AV equipment should be kept at a volume that cannot be heard outside of the study room.

 - Food and beverages should be disposed of neatly.
 Please attend to any spills or messes before you leave.
-Wipes are available at the circulation desk.
+Wipes are available in each room.

 - Tabaco/nicotine products of any kind are prohibited.